remarshal-project/remarshal/README.md

 options:
-  -h, --help            show this help message and exit -v, --version         show program's version number and exit -i, --input <input>   input file
+  -h, --help            show this help message and exit -v, --version         show program's version number and exit -f, --from, --if, --input-format {cbor,json,msgpack,toml,yaml}
-  --if, --input-format, -f, --from {cbor,json,msgpack,toml,yaml}
                         input format
+  -i, --input <input>   input file
   --indent <n>          JSON and YAML indentation
   -k, --stringify       turn into strings: boolean and null keys and date-time
                         keys and values for JSON; boolean, date-time, and null